mrgeneko/wealth-tracker/README.md

 ## Recent Feature Updates

+- **New StockEvents Scraper:**
+  - Added support for stockevents.app as a new data source for stocks, ETFs, bonds, and mutual funds
+  - Implements text-based parsing for price and change data extraction
+  - Handles "Today" timestamps for current trading data
+  - Integrated into the scraper daemon with configurable settings
+  - THIS WAS DISABLED FOR NOW BECAUSE BOND PRICES LOOK BAD and stock prices may be delayed

+- **Codebase Consistency Improvements:**
+  - Renamed `regular_last_price` field to `regular_price` across all scraper files, Python scripts, and dashboard code
+  - Updated 20+ files including all major scrapers (Google, Robinhood, Yahoo, etc.)
+  - Improved field naming consistency throughout the application

+- **Enhanced Dashboard Settings:**
+  - Added gear icon (⚙️) in top right corner with dropdown menu
+  - Moved Logs access from main tab navigation to gear dropdown
+  - Comprehensive settings modal with auto-refresh controls, theme selection, and data management
+  - Added Import/Export functionality for complete data portability
+  - Settings persist in browser localStorage
+  - **Logs Modal Improvements**: Large 98% window size modal with resizable panes, Escape key support, and close button

+- **Data Management Features:**
+  - **Export Data**: Download complete portfolio data as JSON
+  - **Import Data**: Restore portfolio data from exported JSON files
+  - Full database replacement with transaction safety
+  - Backup and migration capabilities between environments

 - **Expanded Exchange Listings:**
   - The system now downloads and processes `other-listed.csv` from the nyse-other-listings GitHub repository, adding 6,800+ tickers from additional exchanges (NYSE MKT, NYSE ARCA, BATS, IEX, and others).
   - Exchange codes are mapped as follows: A → NYSE MKT, N → NYSE, P → NYSE ARCA, Z → BATS, V → IEX.
   - The dashboard autocomplete and ticker registry now include these new exchanges, with color-coded badges for each type.

 - **Dashboard Autocomplete & Badges:**
   - The autocomplete dropdown and investment tables now support all ~14,200 tickers from NASDAQ, NYSE, OTHER_LISTED, and TREASURY, with distinct badges for each exchange type.

 - **Ticker Registry & Listings Update:**
   - `scripts/update_exchange_listings.js` now updates NASDAQ, NYSE, and OTHER_LISTED files for ticker lookup.
   - New file: `config/other-listed.csv` contains additional US-listed tickers.

-This repository contains Node.js scraper code that runs a persistent daemon to collect price and watchlist data using Puppeteer/Chrome, publishes messages to Kafka, and writes logs to a mounted host directory.
+This repository contains Node.js scraper code that runs a persistent daemon to collect price and watchlist data from multiple sources (Yahoo Finance, Google Finance, Robinhood, StockEvents, and more) using Puppeteer/Chrome, publishes messages to Kafka, and provides a real-time web dashboard for portfolio tracking.
+The system supports comprehensive data management with import/export capabilities and persistent settings.
 This README focuses on running the project in Docker, the long-running scraper daemon, and operational instructions (start/stop/logs/heartbeat).
 For additional operational notes see `DAEMON.md`.
 ---
 ## Quick Start (Docker Compose)